 Thoughts on HP5

 I have yet to print these in the darkroom but my initial thoughts after scanning a selection of the frames is that HP5 is a very nice film.
 On medium format, the grain structure is not over powering and the overall tonality is very pleasing.
-I shall be buying more of HP5 120 Roll film and to be honest, I am even concidering buying a box of 5×4 film to see how it performs on a larger negative.
+I shall be buying more of HP5 120 Roll film and to be honest, I am even considering buying a box of 5×4 film to see how it performs on a larger negative.

 The following photographs are just some examples of the scans I made from the Mamiya C220 camera.
 Images produced by the Mamiya C220 are square and I usually print them at 7×7 inches and then mount them into a 16×12 frame.
-To visualise how they would look framed, I use the Photoshop Frame Tool.
+To visualise how they would look framed, I used the Photoshop Frame Tool.